Zetosoft/ZetoEngine2D/README.md

  - **audioObject.pause()** Pauses the audio file
  - **audioObject.resume()** Resumes the audio file
  - **audioObject.stop()** Stops the audio file

+Stopping the audio file will call the `onComplete` function if it is set.

+The audio engine will try to initialize the audio context on the first interaction with the canvas.
+Playing audio without user interaction is disabled on all browsers

  ### Notes